ehjadvocates/starter-academic/content/project/Mental Health/Untitled.md

 **National Suicide Hotline**: 1-800-273-8255

-**HITE Site**: HITE offers an online directory that provides information on more than 5000 health and social services that are available to low income, uninsured, and underinsured individuals in New York City, Long Island, and Westchester
+**HITE Site**: HITE offers an online directory that provides information on more than 5000 health and social services that are available to low-income, uninsured, and underinsured individuals in New York City, Long Island, and Westchester.

 www.hitesite.org